 Three All-Americans highlighted FSU’s banner year in 2021.
 John Pak wrapped up his star-studded Seminole career by sweeping all three of collegiate golf’s national player of the year awards, winning the Jack Nicklaus, Fred Haskins and Ben Hogan awards.
 Pak finished a remarkable 17-1 vs. Top 25 individuals in his senior season, shooting 69.71 and finishing in the top 9 in all 10 of his tournaments played.
 He also finished first in the inaugural PGA TOUR University Class rankings.

 Graduate transfer Vincent Norrman earned second-team All-America honors from Golfweek and the Golf Coaches Association of America, while freshman Brett Roberts earned honorable mention All-America honors from both.

-Jones is responsible for attracting nationally ranked recruiting classes, upgrading the Seminoles’ schedule to where it is ranked among the nation’s toughest on an annual basis and creating one of the most functional player development facilities in all of college golf on one of the Seminoles’ five home golf courses.
+Jones is responsible for attracting nationally ranked recruiting classes, upgrading the Seminoles’ schedule to where it is ranked among the nation’s toughest on an annual basis and creating one of the most functional player development facilities in all of college golf.
 Jones continues annually to build on the Seminoles’ success in developing the nation’s top talent into national contenders and collegiate golf’s elite players.